Search

 Age of majority

-When the child reaches the age of legal adulthood in their state (typically 18 or 21), the account ceases to be custodial.
+When the child reaches the age of majority in their state (typically 18 or 21), the account ceases to be custodial and full control transfers to them, regardless of your preferences.
 The adult may need to notify the financial institution of this change, but they ultimately pass over full control of the account to their adult child.

 Income tax responsibility

 A custodial account technically belongs to the child.
 Any income it earns is reported to the IRS under the child's Social Security number.
-Income exceeding $2,500 may be taxable.
+Any unearned income may be taxed under the kiddie tax rules, which can cause part of it to be taxed at your rate instead of your child's.

 Types of custodial accounts

 Many types of accounts allow adults to transfer assets to minors and manage them on their behalf.
-In addition to custodial checking and savings accounts that you can use to work on foundational financial concepts, you may want to consider these specific custodial savings and investment accounts:
+In addition to using custodial checking and savings accounts to work on foundational financial concepts, you may want to consider these custodial investment savings options:

 Uniform Transfers to Minors Act (UTMA) account

 Laws in all 50 states allow for gifts of cash, securities and physical assets to minors through UTMA accounts.
-(A similar but more restrictive account called an UGMA, named after the Uniform Gifts to Minors Act, is no longer widely used.)
-The assets in an UTMA can be used for any purpose.
+(A similar but more restrictive account called a UGMA, named after the Uniform Gifts to Minors Act, is no longer widely used.)
+The assets in a UTMA can be used for any purpose.

-Opening an UTMA can be a good way for family members who may be subject to estate or inheritance taxes to preserve assets for younger generations.
-UTMAs also can be advantageous for directly transferring securities without having to sell them first.
+Opening a UTMA can help families manage estate or inheritance taxes while preserving assets for younger generations and teaching investment skills.
+UTMAs can also be advantageous for directly transferring securities without having to sell them first.

 These accounts have no contribution limits.
-But gifts exceeding the annual gift tax exclusion ($18,000 per recipient in 2024) must be reported to the IRS and count toward the lifetime gift tax exclusion limit ($13.61 million in 2024).
+But gifts exceeding the annual gift tax exclusion ($19,000 per recipient in 2026) must be reported to the IRS and count toward the donor's lifetime gift tax exclusion limit ($15 million in 2026).

 Coverdell Education Savings Account (ESA)

-Unlike UTMAs, Coverdell's allow tax-deferred growth.
+Unlike UTMAs, Coverdells allow tax-deferred growth.
 Withdrawals aren't taxed when the money is spent on qualified educational expenses at an eligible institution.
 Individuals whose modified adjusted gross income exceeds annual IRS limits can't contribute to these accounts, however.
-For 2023 and 2024, those limits are $110,000 for single taxpayers or $220,000 if married filing jointly.
+For 2026, eligibility phases out between $95,000 and $110,000 for single taxpayers or $190,000 and $220,000 if married filing jointly.

 Custodial Roth IRA

-If your child earns income, they can contribute to acustodial Roth IRA no matter how young they are.
-The limit for 2024 is $7,000 or 100% of earned income, whichever is less.
-You can invest the money in the account, and growth isn't taxed.
+If your child earns income, they can contribute to a custodial Roth IRA no matter how young they are.
+The limit for 2026 is $7,500 or 100% of earned income, whichever is less.
+You can invest the money in the account, and the growth isn't taxed.

 You can withdraw contributions without penalty on behalf of your child at any time, or they can once they reach legal adulthood.
-They also can withdraw earnings free of taxes and penalties for any reason once they reach age 59½.
-Or penalty-free (but not tax-free) before then for:
+They also can withdraw earnings free of taxes and penalties for any reason once they reach age 59½, or penalty-free (but not tax-free) before then for certain types of expenses, including:

 • Eligible college expenses